AsenOsen/webtracker/README.md

 - roll in repeatitive texts in same tag
 - text cleaner on click (user remove text lines)
 - keep cookies for popular web sites
+- get rid of null's (if site restructure happened - like with worldometer)

 # ToDo